 And this is me, on my 8 string tenor

 This ukulele course (private lesson or as a duo/trio) teaches you the basic technique of the left and right hand.
 You will learn the most important chords, basic strums (rhythmic strokes) and simple fingerpicking (plucks).
-After this you can find your way between the many YouTube tutorials, you got the basics!
+After this, you can easier find your way between the many YouTube tutorials; you've got the basics!

-But you can also book more lessons of course, you won't be the first to get stuck here :-) In the next step in your musical development, we go deeper into the theory so that you better understand how music works.
+But you can also book more lessons of course, you won't be the first to stay!
+In the next step in your musical development, we go deeper into the theory of music.
 And we learn new styles and techniques.
-Your playing level is our starting point.
+Your playing level is always our starting point.

 Below you find the practical information!
 Please read it first before contacting me.
 Was your question not listed?
 Just ask me!